Sytm/waypoints/README.md

 So, instead of just bringing the player back where he started, this plugin shows him the direction he has to walk, so he can explore the world even more.
 To show the player the direction you can configure multiple direction indicators to guide the player to his destination.

-### Compass

-It won't get any simpler than that if the player owns a compass.
-It will have the waypoint as it's target and points into that direction.

-### Actionbar Indicator

-This is comparable to the compass but doesn't require one.
-It will show the rough direction with small sections in the action bar of the player.
-If the player is too far left, the sections in the right will light up and vice versa.

 ### Bossbar Indicator

 A compass will be visible at the top of the screen, with a highlighter marking in which direction the waypoint is